telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 ```

 ### SHELL Section
-The broker was started in the SHELL-INIT section and this section is where curl commands (and other commands) are executed to send request to Orion and perform the functional test.
+The broker is started in the SHELL-INIT section and this section is where curl commands (and other commands) are executed to send requests to Orion and perform the functional test.

 A shell function called `orionCurl` is implemented for the shell section to be easier to read and implement.
-The implementation of `orionCurl` can be found in `test/functionalTest/harnessFunctions.sh`.
+The implementation of `orionCurl`, and many other help functions is found in `test/functionalTest/harnessFunctions.sh`.

 Note that each step in the Shell section starts with a short descriptive header, like this: